TychaK/solutech/README.md

 - npm install
 - npm run dev

+Since we will be using Passport to issue tokens, you need to get your Personal Access Token.
+To achieve this run the command
+- php artisan passport:client --personal

 Now run the command below to start the application:
 - php artisan serve